Introduction

 The US State Department has issued a Level 3 travel advisory to individuals traveling to Mexico.
-Here’s what the different levels mean.
+Here’s what the different travel advisory levels mean.

 US Department of State Travel Advisory Levels